 Controls view and diagrams.

-In the Main tab you may turn on/off some layers that you can consider at the moment as obtrusive.
+In the Main tab you may turn on/off some layers that you consider at a given moment as obtrusive.

 In the other tabs you can control displaying N, V, M diagrams and the deflected shape.
 Let you point your pointer over diagrams to read particular values.

-The buttons within the main toolbar on the top of the screen can or can not contain labels.
+The buttons within the main toolbar at the top of the screen contain labels.
+This option can hide them.

 Switch between metric and imperial units.

-Set the size according to your model needs and confirm by Apply button.
+Set the size according to your needs.
+Confirm by Apply button.
 The large sizes decrease the performance of the browser.
-These settings will be likely voided in the future.

 Runs the demo again.

 The demo serves rather to attract a user.
-Open a tutorial video on YouTube in a new tab of your browser.
+Open a tutorial video on YouTube in a new tab in your browser.